pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMSetWindowRefCon>`__: :index:`XPLMSetWindowRefCon`

-.. py:function:: takeKeyboardFocus(windowID)
+.. py:function:: takeKeyboardFocus(windowID) -> None

  Give a specific window keyboard focus.

  :param windowID: Window to receive focus, or 0 to give focus to X-Plane
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
- :return: None

  This routine gives a specific window keyboard focus.
 Keystrokes will be sent to that window.
  Pass a window ID of 0 to remove keyboard focus from any plugin-created windows and instead